Author has written 7 stories for Star Wars, Harry Potter, Buffy X-overs, Buffy: The Vampire Slayer, and Stargate: SG-1.

 Padme surviving the Revenge of the Sith - same picture, the authors miss out the fact the possibility of her death wasn't the only factor to get Anakin to side with Palpatine, even if it was the decisive one.

-Harry Potter - Up untill the end of OotP, fine; but the last two books left me want to pull my hair out in frustration, as we see practically no character development of the main characters in them; they play pretty much the same roles in the last two books as they did in Philosopher's Stone!
+Harry Potter - Up until the end of OotP, fine; but the last two books left me want to pull my hair out in frustration, as we see practically no character development of the main characters in them; if anything, the development is backwards!
+They play pretty much the same roles in the last two books as they did in Philosopher's Stone!
 Even if we could see the Deus Ex Machina coming from the moment Dumbledore announced his belief that love was Harry's power, there should have been some change.

-Naruto - I did like the original story, with the exception of Naruto not using the tried and working method of overwhelming the enemy with numbers that allowed him to defeat Mizuki, and instead having to fart in Kiba's face to defeat him.
-Shippuden, however, despite offering some interesting plot twists, practically destroyed the story with plot holes, the biggest probably being the 'shadow clone learning method', although personally, the one that irritated me the most was the Uzumaki Clan revelation; did a ninja from that universe have to be from a clan to be strong?
+Naruto - I did like Part 1, despite the slight inconsistency with the power levels (Naruto defeated Mizuki, a chunin, with little effort, with no indication of the latter being noticeably weakened by fighting Iruka first, but was unable to do so against the chunin candidates Kiba and Neji) Part 2, however, despite offering some interesting plot twists, practically destroyed the story with plot holes, the biggest probably being the 'shadow clone learning method', although personally, the one that irritated me the most was the Uzumaki Clan revelation; did a ninja from that universe have to be from a clan to be strong?
 Jeez.
-To say nothing about portraying supposed geniuses, like Itachi Uchiha and Minato Namikaze, as worse idiots than Naruto at his dumbest (Itachi, who turned out to be one of the good guys (!!!) destroyed his brother's life in order to supposedly steer him in the right direction, only to change things for the better by just talking to him while fighting Kabuto, to say nothing about Minato Namikaze, who sealed the Nine - tailed fox into his son to deny it to the attacker, despite knowing he would die doing so, and the attacker would have more than enough time to heal, come, and kidnap his undefended son long before he was ready to defend himself.
-Why Tobi/Obito never did so, I'll never know.
+To say nothing about portraying supposed geniuses, like Itachi Uchiha and Minato Namikaze, as worse idiots than Naruto at his dumbest (Itachi, who turned out to be one of the good guys (!!!) was the one most responsible for setting Sasuke up for going in the deep end, and he is supposed to want exactly the opposite?
+Seriously?
+To say nothing about Minato Namikaze, who sealed the Nine - tailed fox into his son to deny it to the attacker, despite knowing he would die doing so, and the attacker would have more than enough time to heal, come, and kidnap his undefended son long before he was ready to defend himself.
+Why Tobi/Obito never did so, I'll never know.)

 Fan fiction pet peeves:

-badly used logical fanon - it is, in a way, an extension of the previous pet peeve; a good example of it is having Buffy have bad reaction to a suddenly powered up Xander.
+badly used logical fanon - a good example of it is having Buffy have bad reaction to a suddenly powered up Xander.
 It is something that actually makes sense, considering that in the episode 'The pack' a powered up Xander nearly raped her, but it is usually used to portray the Slayer as a complete bitch.
-Same for the Civilian Council and the Clan restoration act in Naruto - both are actually good ideas, the former because in Naruto, the shinobi are, in effect, soldiers, with the Kage being the general, and generals can't possibly be expected to take care of the everyday functioning of their villages in time of peace, and the latter... well, the Sharingan is a powerful tool, even without the ridiculous overpowering it received in Part 2
+Same for the Civilian Council and the Clan restoration act in Naruto - both are actually good ideas, the former because in Naruto, the shinobi are, in effect, soldiers, with the Kage being the general, and generals can't possibly be expected to take care of the everyday functioning of their villages in time of peace, and the latter... well, when the members of a clan are likely to pass powerful advantages to their children, it does make sense to make an effort to preserve those advantages.
+But what we see in fics is the Civilian council having way too much power, far more than it would make sense, to the point of wimpifying the Third hokage, and as for CRA... um, folks, in canon, the shinobi are portrayed as capable of organ transplantation; if they have this kind of understanding of biology, surely, that would mean they are capable of artificial insemination.
+Multiple marriages are unnecessary for a clan restoration.

-Spelling errors - I am willing to ignore the 'there/their/they're' kind of mistakes, but for the others, even if you are not native English speaker, most of the text editors these days have spell checking as a function.
+Spelling errors - I am willing to ignore the 'there/their/they're' kind of mistakes, as many of the authors on the site are not English - speakers and may not realize they are making a mistake, however, even if that's the case, most of the text editors these days have spell checking as a function.
 Use it!

 My opinion on most frequently bashed characters: